corticon/corticon-dynamic-forms/docs/rule-logic/controlling-form-flow.md

 # Controlling Form Flow with Rules

-In the Dynamic Forms solution, the decision service—not the front-end—is responsible for controlling the stage-by-stage flow of the form.
-This is achieved by using the current stage number as a filter for your rules and explicitly setting the next stage number on the root **`UI`** entity.
+In the Dynamic Forms solution, the Decision Service—not the front-end—is responsible for controlling the stage-by-stage flow of the form.
+A "stage" is a unique identifier representing the user's current position in the form's state machine.
+This control is achieved by using the current stage number as a filter for your rules and explicitly setting the next stage number on the root **`UI`** entity.

 ## The Stage-Based Rulesheet Pattern

 A best practice is to organize your ruleflow so that each stage of your form corresponds to its own rulesheet.
 The key is to use the **`UI.currentStageNumber`** as a precondition to ensure only the correct rulesheet executes.

-### `UI.currentStageNumber` (Precondition)
+### In the Request: `UI.currentStageNumber` (Precondition)

-The front-end passes the current stage number in the `UI.currentStageNumber` attribute.
+When the front-end component makes a request to the Decision Service, it specifies which stage to execute by setting the `UI.currentStageNumber` attribute.
 You should use this in the **Preconditions** section of your rulesheet to ensure it only runs when the user is on the corresponding stage.

 **Example Rulesheet Precondition for Stage 1:**
 ![Corticon Studio screenshot](<../../static/img/stage 1.png>)

 `UI.currentStageNumber == 1`

-### `UI.nextStageNumber` (Action)
+### In the Response: `UI.nextStageNumber` (Action)

 Within your rulesheet's actions, you must set a value for **`UI.nextStageNumber`**.
 This attribute tells the front-end which stage to render next.
-If you do not set this, the form will not advance.
+When the user proceeds, the front-end will use this value as the `currentStageNumber` for the next request.
+If you do not set this attribute, the form will not advance.

+The Decision Service response may also contain `currentStageNumber` and an optional `currentStageDescription`.
+These are for troubleshooting and debugging purposes; the front-end does not use them for navigation.

 ## Example: A Two-Stage Form